Cl1anta/Telco_Churn_nn/README.md

 │
 ├── Telco-Churn.csv      # IBM Telco Customer Churn dataset
-├── Telco-nn.py          #the neural network model that includes all the EDA ├── Porject report       #details of the entire project building process and outputs.
+├── Telco-nn.py          #the neural network model that includes all the EDA ├── Project report       #details of the entire project building process and outputs.
-└── README.md
+├── telco_optimisation_comparison        #comares optimisation of GD methods └── README.md
 ```